lupopedia/carmen/README.md

 ## OVERVIEW

-**CARMEN** is an **experimental unified agent** that combines the functionality of 6 separate emotional intelligence agents into a single, streamlined workflow.
+**CARMEN** (Comprehensive Affective Reasoning Model with Empathetic Nuance) is an **experimental unified agent** that combines the functionality of 6 separate emotional intelligence agents into a single, streamlined workflow.
 Instead of chaining messages through AGAPE, ERIS, METIS, THALIA, ROSE, and THOTH sequentially, CARMEN processes all stages internally and returns one unified, emotionally intelligent response.

-**Core Philosophy**: "One agent, complete emotional intelligence—from love-as-action to truth verification, in a single pass."
+**Core Philosophy**: "One agent, complete emotional intelligence—from love-as-action to truth verification, in a single pass.
+Comprehensive affective reasoning with empathetic nuance."

 ### Key Characteristics